ptavarez/tic_tac_dro_project/README.md

 **Before:**

-Now that I'm done with the game's logic (I think), it's time to make some curl requests and start being buddies wiht the API.
+Now that I'm done with the game's logic (I think), it's time to make some curl requests and start being buddies with the API.
 Making curl requests is a little fuzzy to me, but I hope I could make this work.
-After I successfully made curl requests to the API to sign up, sign in, change password, and sign out, I have to make sure I get success or failure messages.
+After I successfully make curl requests to the API to sign up, sign in, change password, and sign out, I have to make sure I get success or failure messages.

 **After:**

 Completed the authentication process!
 Everything went pretty smooth until I got to the change password section.
-I was able to create a successful curl request, but when I started working on the web app, I kept receiving an error message "Uncaught TypeError: Cannot read property 'id' of undefined."
+I was able to create a successful curl request, but when I started working on the web app, I kept receiving the error message: "Uncaught TypeError: Cannot read property 'id' of undefined."
 Turns out I wasn't storing tokens and IDs in the store.js file.
-The legend, William, pointed that out to me and led me in the right direction to fixing the problem.
+Sir William pointed that out to me and led me in the right direction to fixing the problem.
 After that, creating a sign out web page was fairly simple.

 ## Game UI (Feb 9-11)